obenland/wp-last-login/readme.txt

 == Description ==

 This plugin adds an extra column to the users overview with the date of the last login for each user.
+Additionally, users can be sorted by the date of their last login.

 = Translations =
 I will be more than happy to update the plugin with new locales, as soon as I receive them!